vaishakp/vaishakp.github.io/README.md

    2. CPU-bound.
 The other is when instructions are not retiring when they are expected to.
 Math-intensive operations (e.g. division) involve instructions that finish in more than one cycle.
 This is the reason for SpEC's backend backlog.
 4. SpEC could benefit from backend-bound tuning.
 E.g. more loop unrolling may improve this.
 5. The above and point 5 below indicate that SpEC backend stalls are core-bound and not memory-bound.
 This is understandable because RHS evaluations make up most of the computing load in SpEC.
 6. A cache hit ratio upwards of 95% is considered good.
-Here we have about 10%.
+Here we have about 97% in the ID stage and 90% in the Evolution stage.
 7. Branch misses are pretty good.
 Large branch misses can lead to a wastage of CPU cycles.
 8. RAM usage was only 0.1% for each of the 48 processors and a large amount (of 250GiB) was unused in the system.
 Is SpEC forcibly trying to use less memory without consideration of available memory due to historical reasons?
 This also supports CPU-bound backend pipeline stalls.
 9. Page faults of 140/sec are high, and can significantly affect the performance.
 This is concerning because ample RAM was available (see point above).
 The page size was 4096kB.
 Again, is SpEC being frugal on the memory budget?